-The review of available information did not identify any known groundwater resources at repository depth (approximately 500 m) in the Town of Blind River.
-There are 61 well records that can be confidently assigned to the shallow bedrock aquifer in the Town, ranging in depth from 7.9 to 165 m.
+The review of available information did not identify any known groundwater resources at repository depth (approximately 500 m) in the Town of Spanish.
+There are 22 well records that can be confidently assigned to the shallow bedrock aquifer in the Town of Spanish, ranging in depth from 3 to 113 m.

-The Ontario Ministry of the Environment (2010) WWIS shows no potable water supply wells which exploit aquifers at typical repository depths in the Town of Blind River.
-Experience from other areas in the Canadian Shield has shown that active groundwater flow in crystalline settings is generally confined to shallow fractured localized systems.
+The Ontario Ministry of the Environment (2010) WWIS shows no potable water supply wells which exploit aquifers at typical repository depths in the Town of Spanish.
+Experience from other areas in the Canadian Shield has shown that active groundwater flow is generally confined to shallow fractured localized systems.
 In these shallow regions, flow tends to be dependent on the secondary permeability created by fractures (Singer and Cheng, 2002).
 For example, in Manitoba's Lac du Bonnet Batholith, groundwater movement is largely controlled by a fractured zone down to about 200 m depth (Everitt et al., 1996).

-Information on the hydraulic properties of the deep bedrock in the area surrounding the Town of Blind River is available for the East Bull Lake Pluton, 45 km east of the Town.
+Information on the hydraulic properties of the deep bedrock in the area surrounding the Town of Spanish is available for the East Bull Lake Pluton.
 Raven et al. (1985) show that the hydraulic conductivity of the East Bull Lake Pluton decreases from an average near-surface value of 10-8 m/s to less than 10-12 m/s below a depth of 400-500 m.
 Superimposed on this general hydraulic conductivity-depth trend are several permeable fracture zones and structures from near-surface to a depth of approximately 200 m.